judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: this will move all files starting with uppercase to /tmp/u directory

 101-clean_emacs: this will delete all files ending with ~

+102-tree: this will create the following directories: welcome/, welcome/to, welcome/to/school